Grade Level: 10-12

 Welcome, Class Information, Computer Login Information, Schedule,

 *Assignments must be created, not downloaded.
 Before you begin assignments please research Soft Skills to gain knowledge on the subjects.
-You may also use the pdf file linked to the left of this page.
+Be as detailled as possible on each assignments.
+Research each topic.

 Create a 5 Slide PPT covering the following subjects: